Eric-Conn/Failed_Bank_Project/README.md

 # Failed Bank Data Analysis

-For this project we will be analyzing the failed bank list.
+For this project we will be analyzing the FDIC failed bank list.
 The source of this list is the FDIC website.
 The list includes bank failures since October 1, 2000.

 ### Background

 In the context of this project, a failed bank, according to the FDIC, is an FDIC insured bank that is unable to meet its obligations to depositors and others.

-The source of this data is the FDIC failed bank list, which can be found on the FDIC website.
+### Analysis

 ```python
 import numpy as np